 Although we already know about a few of the companies leading the pack for driverless cars, not much is known about the developments involving buses.
 Because buses typically have more advanced technological requirements and handle more passengers, a driverless motorcoach is a vehicle that is more difficult to engineer and operate.
 Experts are hoping that autonomous buses will reduce some of the road risks most drivers face on a daily basis.

 What Are The Road Risks Drivers Face?

 Vehicular accidents are one of the leading causes of fatality in the United States, and many industry professionals believe driverless automobiles can save a significant number of lives in the long term.
-Most drivers are placed in compromising situations due to lack of attention, fast driving, illegal maneuvering, and reckless driving habits, and autonomous vehicles may be able to reduce the amount of humans on the road committing these errors.
-In 2016 alone, over 40,000 vehicle-related deaths deaths occurred on the roads, and more than 1,000 people per day are injured due to distracted driving
+Most drivers are placed in compromising situations due to lack of attention, fast driving, illegal maneuvering, and reckless driving habits, and autonomous vehicles may be able to reduce the number of humans on the road committing these errors.
+In 2016 alone, over 40,000 vehicle-related deaths deaths occurred on the roads, and more than 1,000 people per day are injured due to distracted driving.

 What Problems Could Autonomous Buses Solve?